-If the dog you are looking for is of a medium size, muscled, with a generally suspicious and shy nature, but really friendly and easy going once he establishes trust, the Carolina Dog is probably the right breed for you.
+If the dog you are looking for is of medium size, muscled, with a generally suspicious and shy nature, but really friendly and easy-going once he establishes trust, the Carolina Dog is probably the right breed for you.

 The Carolina Dogs can be trained well as they are highly intelligent, and they come with a gentle nature that allows them to be great family dogs.